AccelByte/chat-filter-grpc-plugin-server-go/README.md

     b.
 [Create a Game Namespace](https://docs.accelbyte.io/esg/uam/namespaces.html#tutorials) if you don't have one yet.
 Keep the `Namespace ID`.

     c.
-[Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with confidential client type and give it `read` permission to resource `NAMESPACE:{namespace}:CHATGRPCSERVICE`.
+[Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with confidential client type.
+If you want to enable permission authorization, give it `read` permission to resource `NAMESPACE:{namespace}:CHATGRPCSERVICE`.
 Keep the `Client ID` and `Client Secret`.

 ## Setup